20 Thanksgiving Table Decor Ideas To Make Your Feast Stand Out

 Floral Pumpkin Arrangement

 If you’d prefer a more classic centerpiece with an autumnal twist, you can create a vase out of your everyday pumpkin.
-After cutting off the stem and scooping out the pumpkin, pour a little water inside and fill it with a bouquet of your favorite, seasonal flowers.
+After cutting off the stem and scooping out the insides, pour a little water inside and fill it with a bouquet of your favorite, seasonal flowers.

 As the sign of a plentiful harvest, the cornucopia has become the classic symbol of Thanksgiving.
-To give your Thanksgiving table that traditional flair, you can buy a wicker cornucopia at your local art supply store and fill it with seasonal fruits and nuts, like grapes, apples, chestnuts and hazelnuts.
+To give your Thanksgiving table decor that traditional flair, you can buy a wicker cornucopia at your local art supply store and fill it with seasonal fruits and nuts, like grapes, apples, chestnuts and hazelnuts.
 For larger cornucopias, you can add squashes, gourds, mini pumpkins and multicolored kernels of corn.

 Jack-o’-lanterns may be the focal point of Halloween decorations, but these pumpkin candleholders are the perfect way to enliven your Thanksgiving table.
 To achieve this look, buy pumpkins in different shapes and sizes – gourds and mini pumpkins can also be included for variety – snap off the pumpkin stems, trace the base of your candle around the top of the pumpkin, follow your markings to cut off the top and clean out the flesh.
 Then, place the candle in the pumpkin.
 If you find that the hole is a bit too big, simply secure the base of the candle with a bit of melted wax.